VacantCrypt/Timers/README.md

   Set timers
   Timers self delete at 0

+Will generate config file after first time it is ran.

+PY users may have to pip install keyboard

-I don't know for sure, but im pretty sure V2.1(Sound Version) will not work with MACs.
+I don't know for sure, but im pretty sure V2.1+(Sound Version) will not work with MACs.

 I recommend a short wav file like https://bigsoundbank.com/sound-0339-coin-in-cup-1.html for the sound option.